Agarian/Cigar-Client/README.md

 - I do not own any of the original client's code.
 - Find the original at https://github.com/CigarProject/Cigar
 - Some code was also pulled from https://github.com/Fan7asy/Client
+- If you cannot connect to your localhost server, it's likely because the github.io link enforces `wss://` (Secure WebSocket), which localhosts do not support.
+In that case, you will want to download the client itself.

 ### Brief description
  - This is a modified Agar.io client with many modifications!